-After application selection awardees will be underwritten to review the following:
+After selection of the application or proposal, awardees will be underwritten to review the following:

-• Experience and Financial Capacity - Applicants must have a documented capacity to construct, or rehabilitate, and operate housing that benefits low-income individuals.
-Applicants are expected to have sufficient liquidity to cover any funding shortfalls or delays that may occur during construction, lease-up and operation of the property.
-Financial statements will be reviewed for positive cash flow and/or equity.
+- Experience and Financial Capacity Applicants must have a documented capacity to construct, or rehabilitate, and operate multifamily housing that benefits low-income individuals.
+Applicants are expected to have sufficient liquidity to cover any funding shortfalls or delays that may occur during construction, lease-up and operation of the property. - Development Financial Analysis The underlying debt and operating expenses of the property will be reviewed to determine if the project is feasible during the affordability period and demonstrates income adequate to cover operating expenses and applicable debt service.
+Sources and uses of funds will be reviewed to determine the adequacy of the funding to complete the project in conjunction with the Property Condition Assessment (PCA).
+The scope of work for the repair of any damage caused by the event will also be assessed for adequacy of funding. - Site Control and Market Analysis Applicants will be either the current owner of the property or at the time of application, have a binding contract to purchase the property.
+The site and market will undergo an analysis to review the location, area amenities and market rent comparables. - Third Party Reports Applicants will be required to submit third party reports at the time of application or during underwriting to include a Survey, Property Condition Report (for rehabilitation projects only), Phase I Environmental report, Appraisal

-- At a minimum, applicants must furnish written evidence of at least one complete development of theirs, consisting of two or more units, at the time of application.
-Ongoing projects which are not complete will not be considered under this requirement. - Development Financial Analysis The operating expenses of the proposed development will be reviewed to determine if the project is feasible during the affordability period and demonstrates income adequate to cover operating expenses and applicable debt service.
-Income should exceed expenses by a margin of no less than a 1.05 income/expense ratio.
-Sources and uses of funds will be reviewed to determine the adequacy of the funding to complete the project. - Site Control and Market Analysis Applicants will be either the current owner of the property or, at the time of application, be under contract to purchase the property.
-The site and market will undergo a Fair Housing Market Analysis to review the location, area amenities and comparable market rents. - Third Party Reports Applicants will be required to submit third party reports at the time of application or during underwriting to include the following: - □ Survey - Phase I Environmental Report - □ Appraisal (appraisals must be URA compliant); and - Market Study - Project Readiness Applicants may receive conditional awards subject to securing other project sources with final awards issued upon appropriation.
-Applicants will be required to demonstrate an ability to close on the City and all other financing sources by providing a timeline of the closing process.
-Applications that demonstrate a readiness to close within 6 months of notice of a final award and City Council approval will be prioritized.
+(appraisals must be URA compliant) and Market Study.
+For rehabilitation or construction activities, the applicant must submit an acceptable PCA conducted by a qualified third-party inspector.
+In addition to repair costs identified in the PCA, other costs will be considered if they extend the useful life.